Description of the Program

 The Certificate Program in Atmospheric Sciences is sponsored by the Departments of Biological and Agricultural Engineering, Crop and Soil Sciences, Environmental Health Science, Geography, Marine Sciences, Physics and Astronomy, Statistics, and the School of Forest Resources.

 Graduates of UGA's Atmospheric Sciences Program are more broadly educated than many graduates of traditional atmospheric sciences programs, thus providing greater career choices.
-Students selecting either track will find many carrier opportunities.
+Students selecting either track will find many career opportunities.
 Many companies are hiring atmospheric scientists with diverse backgrounds to assist in their operations.
 A few examples include the aviation industry, commodity groups, commodity traders, electric and natural gas utilities, engineering firms, food processing companies, and transportation companies.
 Other areas of employment growth are meteorological, environmental, and agricultural consulting companies.

 The undergraduate Certificate in Atmospheric Sciences requires 30 semester hours of upper level (3000/4000) courses in atmospheric or related sciences.
 A student must earn a grade of "C" or better in all certificate courses.
 A minimum certificate grade point average (GPA) of 2.5 is required in order to earn the certificate.
 The certificate is awarded only in conjunction with the completion of baccalaureate requirements at UGA.
 This stipulation is waived for post–baccalaureate students.